 Phase 1: RP Registration.
-An RP must register with the IdP before using the IdP's authentication service.
-We assume that each RP has a unique identifier rid and denote with \mathcal{M} the set of registered RPs.
+Before utilizing the IdP's authentication service, an RP must first register with the IdP.
+We assume that an RP is uniquely identified through its rid and denote with $\mathcal{M}$ the set of registered RPs.

 Phase 2: Authentication.
-When users with a unique username uid want to authenticate with a specific RP rid, they start the authentication session with the targeted rid, but without revealing their username to the RP.
-The RP then provides authentication information auth and a session identifier sid, which are sent to the IdP via the user.
-When forwarding sid, auth to the IdP, the user now reveals uid to the IdP, and we assume that the IdP has the means to check whether the user uid is correctly authenticated.
+When users with a unique username uid want to authenticate towards a specific RP rid, they initiate the authentication session towards the targeted rid.
+Importantly, the user does not reveal her username to the RP.
+The RP then provides authentication information auth and a session identifier sid and sends both - via the user - to the IdP.
+When forwarding sid, auth to the IdP, the user now reveals the username to the IdP, and we assume that the IdP has the means to check whether the user uid is correctly authenticated.

-We do not detail how the user authenticates to the IdP, but we require that the IdP checks that the request stems from a registered RP, i.e., $rid \in \mathcal{M}$.
-If so, the IdP generates a token τ that pseudonymously authenticates the user uid as ppid = F(uid, rid) towards rid, where F is a pseudonym function we detail next.
-The final token τ{fin} must be strictly bound to rid, ppid, sid and a context ctx, which denotes additional session/user information certified by the IdP.
+While we do not detail how the user authenticates to the IdP, we require that the IdP checks that the request stems from a previously registered RP, i.e., $rid \in \mathcal{M}$ .
+If so, the IdP generates a token $\tau$ that pseudonymously authenticates the user uid as ppid = F(uid, rid) towards rid, where F is a pseudonym function we detail next.
+The final token $\tau{fin}$ must be strictly bound to rid, ppid, sid and some context ctx, which stands for additional session/user information vouched for by the IdP.